pharmai/plip/README.md

 print([pistack.resnr for pistack in my_interactions.pistacking]) # Prints [84, 129]
 ```

-#### 3. View and process the results
+#### 4. Investigate the Results
 PLIP offers various output formats, ranging from renderes images and PyMOL session files to human-readable text files and XML files.
 By default, all files are deposited in the working directory unless and output path is provided.
-For a full documentation of running options and output formats, please refear to the documentation.
+For a full documentation of running options and output formats, please refer to the documentation.

 ## Versions and Branches
 For production environments, you should use the latest tagged commit from the `master` branch or refer to the [Releases](https://github.com/pharmai/plip/releases) page.
 Newer commits from the `master` and `development` branch may contain new but untested and not documented features.

 ## Contributors
 - Sebastian Salentin (original author) | [github.com/ssalentin](https://github.com/ssalentin)